qdrant/landing_page/qdrant-landing/content/solutions/text-search.md

 With Qdrant and a pre-trained neural network, you can build and deploy semantic neural search on your data in minutes!

 Check out our demo.
 Compare the results of a semantic search based on a pre-trained transformer NN and a regular full-text search.

-Follow the simple tutorial to build your application.